20 Best Calisthenics Leg Exercises & Workout Routine

 3. Brace your abdominal and glute muscles and lift your hips off the floor until they are aligned with your knees.

-4. Pause for a moment, and then return your hips to the start.
+4. Pause for a moment, and then return your hips to their original position.
 That is your one rep.

 1. Pistol Squat